rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 * `~/.ssh/config`

-    This file defines custom configurations for the user and specific hosts or groups of hosts.
+    This file defines custom configurations for the user and specific hosts or groups of hosts:

-    #### Specific host configuration
+    1. Specific host configuration

     To add a specific host, you create a new configuration block starting with the `Host` option and a unique alias for that host: